aws-samples/aws-cdk-managed-elkk/README.md

 ![ElKK Filebeat - 2](/img/elkk_filebeat_idx_2.png)

-Wait until 2/2 checks are completed on the Filebeat EC2 instance to ensure that the userdata script as run.
+Wait until 2/2 checks are completed on the Filebeat EC2 instance to ensure that the userdata script has run.

 Open a new terminal window connect to the Filebeat EC2 instance and create create dummy logs: